Underwood-Inc/rituals/docs/BUILD_GUIDE.md

-# Build Guide - Totem Rituals
+# Build Guide - Rituals

 This project supports **dual distribution**: both as a **Fabric mod** AND as a **standalone datapack/resourcepack**.